The Impact of Enthusiastic Leadership

 There is another piece in Donna’s puzzle that says it’s okay to treat all the people on the team like human beings.
 They have varying levels of energy, varying levels of enthusiasm and different things going on during different days.
 An effective leadership skill is being mindful of what is happening and being able to create an intervention that will have a positive outcome.

-One way to improve your leadership is to remember that it doesn't seem appropriate to treat human beings as though they are robots; all you need to do is flick a switch and oil a few joints and away you go.
-Humans are not like that.
+One way to improve your leadership is to remember that it's not appropriate to treat human beings as though they're robots; all you need to do is flick a switch and oil a few joints and away you go.
+Humans aren't like that.
 Human beings have feelings and things going on outside the company.

 So, if enthusiasm begets enthusiasm, enthusiasm becomes the energizer.
 We all know that every once in a while, the battery in your vehicle needs to be replaced because the energy has drained out of it completely.
 Let's keep the battery working by regenerating it with enthusiasm.